jadegrizzly/jadegrizzly/_PRESS-RELEASE.md

   1. Create a contest
   2. Curate your own unique objectives
   3. Invite friends if you're going private, or...
-  4. ...publicly broadcast local contests
+  4. Publicly broadcast local contests
   5. Submissions get displayed in real-time
   6. View and download the entire collection